tier2tickets/Knowledge-Base/content/integration/accelo.rst

 Enter your Ticket System API endpoint as shown (do not add add https:// or the path after the url)

+*business_name.api.accelo.com*

-Yout API key is formatted as shown
+Your API key is formatted as shown

-api_username:api_secret
+*client_id:client_secret*

-Click update and the Integration Test button.
+Click Update and the Integration Test button to send a test ticket.

+Some additional setup may be necessary in the :ref:`Advanced Integration Options <content/integration/advanced:Defaults>`.

 Anti-Virus and AntiMalware
 -----------------------------